-The interest rate on the auction rate securities will be determined periodically (generally, for periods ranging from 7 days to one year) by means of a "Dutch auction."
-In this Dutch auction, current investors and potential investors submit orders through an eligible broker/dealer as to the principal amount of auction rate securities the investors wish to buy, hold or sell at various interest rates.
-The broker/dealers submit their clients' orders to the auction agent, who processes all orders submitted by all eligible broker/dealers and determines the interest rate for the upcoming interest period.
-The broker/dealers are notified by the auction agent of the interest rate for the upcoming interest period and are provided with settlement instructions relating to purchases and sales of auction rate securities.
+The interest rate on the auction rate securities will be determined periodically by means of a "Dutch auction."
+In this Dutch auction, current investors and potential investors submit orders through an eligible broker-dealer, which has been engaged to perform this function for the related issuing entity, as to the principal amount of auction rate securities the investors wish to buy, hold or sell at various interest rates.
+The broker-dealers submit their clients' orders to the auction agent, who processes all orders submitted by all eligible broker-dealers and determines the interest rate for the upcoming interest period.
+The broker-dealers are notified by the auction agent of the interest rate for the upcoming interest period and are provided with settlement instructions relating to purchases and sales of auction rate securities.
+Auction rate securities will be purchased and sold pursuant to the auction procedures at a price equal to their then-outstanding principal balance plus, in the case of any auction during a daily auction period, accrued interest to the date of sale or purchase.
+The auction agent and broker-dealers will be listed in the applicable prospectus supplement.
+The prospectus supplement will also set forth the fees of the auction agent and the broker-dealers.